vitessio/website/content/en/docs/user-guides/createlookupvindex.md

 1 row in set (0.00 sec)
 ```

-that also scatters, as expected.
+That also scatters, as expected.

-Now, lets try a lookup on the `sku` column, which we have created our lookup
+Now, let's try a lookup on the `sku` column, which we have created our lookup
 Vindex on:

 ```sql